softwaremill/gatling-zeromq/README.md

 ## Message patterns

-The plugin supports publishing side of PUB-SUB pattern, i.e. an application under load tests uses subscribes to a data coming from ZeroMQ.
+The plugin supports publishing side of PUB-SUB pattern, i.e. an application under load tests subscribes to a data coming from ZeroMQ.

 ## Sending data